lynnemunini/QuizApp/README.md

 # QuizApp
 Worked with open trivia database API to create a quiz app.
-The application makes a request to the API so that we always get different questions each time.
+The application makes a request to the API so that you always get different questions each time.

 ![Quiz](https://user-images.githubusercontent.com/63019595/139464117-93d3032d-97a5-4bd8-b608-7d1004f0b317.png)